ciste/ciste/readme.md

 Ciste attempts to provide a structure to Clojure applications.

 Ciste is a complete framework for building modular Clojure applications and servers.
-Ciste contains an app runner an service initializer, a environment-aware configuration system, an extensible request routing framework, a MVC-like page building mechanism, a dynamic record transformation tool for displaying your resources in multiple response formats, an asynchronous trigger system, support for
+Ciste contains an app runner, a service initializer, an environment-aware configuration system, an extensible request routing framework, a MVC-like page building mechanism, a dynamic record transformation tool for displaying your resources in multiple response formats, an asynchronous trigger system, support for